Harish-S3/movie_review_analyser/README.md

-# Sentiment Analysis with Feature Engineering
+# Moview Review based  on Sentiment Analysis

 A comprehensive sentiment analysis pipeline that combines text preprocessing, feature engineering, and machine learning to classify movie reviews with high accuracy.